verbalhanglider/se459_team9_trivia_game/README.md

 </dependency
 ```
 1. if you are not using a Mac or a Windows computer select the artifact appropriate for your computer from the [Maven repository](https://mvnrepository.com/artifact/org.eclipse.swt/org.eclipse.swt.cocoa.macosx.x86_64)
+1. once the dependency is added the pom.xml file make sure you save the pom.xml file
+1. go to the root folder of the project and right click on it in the preview pane
+1. select Maven->Update Project
+1. you should see the new artifact appear in your Maven Dependencies folder.
+Now you should be able to right click on any of the GUI classes and see the Open With->Window Builder.
+Once it opens up, you should see two tabs at the bottom of the editing screen one for Source and one for Design.
+The Design tab will let you preview the source code in a WYSIWIG edit screen.